 - VT Engage moves to the Division of Student Affairs.
 The new partnership is designed to help students reach their potential as engaged leaders in their communities.
 While new and innovative opportunities come with this new placement in the university, VT Engage also remains focused on building strong community partnerships and service-learning programs that fulfill Virginia Tech’s land-grant mission.
 VT Engage was previously housed with Outreach and International Affairs.

 - A new AmeriCorps State/National program is launched in September.
 A collaboration with the American Red Cross and Smart Beginnings New River Valley, 19 members are placed with each organization in full and part-time positions to serve the New River Valley.
 Members serving the Red Cross focus on disaster preparednesss.
 Members serving Smart Beginnings focus on building the Reading Hour program, which partners adult volunteers with children in childcare centers to work on literacy skills once a week.

 - A new grant program is established to fund students interested in implementing community-based civic engagement projects.
 The John E. Dooley Student Engagement Grant will award one or two $750 grants per year going forward.
-Highly motivated undergraduate and graduate students, and student teams are encouraged to apply.
+Highly motivated undergraduate and graduate students are encouraged to apply as individuals or teams.

-- SERVE Living Learning Community is presented with two prestigious national awards.The Bronze Certificate from the National Association of Student Personnel Administrators (Dalton Institute.
-The Best Practices Award is given to a program that best develops student values, integrity-based learning, and civic education.
+- SERVE Living-Learning Community is presented with two prestigious national awards.The Bronze Certificate from the National Association of Student Personnel Administrators, and the Dalton Institute's Best Practices Award is given to a program that best develops student values, integrity-based learning, and civic education.

 - Dr. Gary Kirk joins CSECP and picks up on the fine work of the center’s talented staff.
 The new name, VT Engage: The Community Learning Collaborative, emerges from a collective evaluation of our history, vision, and philosophy of engagement and became the official moniker for the center in July.